leoloso/gatowebsites/content/docs/library/_default/fetch-users-by-locale.md

 ---
 title: Fetch users by locale
-metaDesc: Retrieve all users with a certain locale, providing a regex to identify them
+description: Retrieve all users with a certain locale, providing a regex to identify them
 socialImage: /assets/GatoGraphQL-logo-suki.png
 #order: 100
 referencedTutorialLessonSlugs: